Sunday, June 30, 2019

 The seeker of truth must know the idea of becoming a sanyasi or a monk belongs to religion, not spirituality.
 Spirituality is based on the Soul, the Spirit, which is hidden by ignorance.
 The religion is based on ignorance.

 Mixing religion with spirituality is like mixing oil in the water.
-Religion belongs to the dualistic illusion and religion is nothing to do with the spiritual truth hidden by ignorance.
+Religion belongs to the dualistic illusion and religion has nothing to do with the spiritual truth hidden by ignorance.

-By renouncing the worldly life and accepting sanyasa or monk-hood, the ignorance will be more and more deep-rooted.
+By renouncing worldly life and accepting sanyasa or monkhood, ignorance will be more and more deep-rooted.

 Sticking to physical Gurus and their teachings are sticking to ignorance.
 By sticking to physical Guru and their teaching blocks you from transcending the dualistic illusion to nondualistic reality.

-People believe that Guru or mystic or priest has got so many followers and therefore there must be some truth in their teaching, is a common fallacy accepted by the mass due to their inherited conditioning.
+People believe that a Guru or mystic or priest has so many followers and therefore there must be some truth in their teaching, this is a common fallacy accepted by the masses due to their inherited conditioning.
 It proves only an ignorant can find a number of greater ignorant to follow him.

-Different Gurus and teachers are pointing out the understanding of the Advaitic truth on different standpoint.
-All such understanding of Advaita is on dualistic perspective accumulated from here and there.
+Different Gurus and teachers are pointing out the understanding of the Advaitic truth from different standpoints.
+All such understanding of Advaita is on a dualistic perspective accumulated from here and there.

-Sage Sri, Sankara: ~ A Gnani "bears no outward mark of a holy man”.
+Sage Sankara: ~ A Gnani "bears no outward mark of a holy man”.

 Thus, it proves that the religious gurus and yogis are not Gnanis because they identified themselves as holy people.